roblatour/Push2Run/help/help_v4.9.0.0.md

 Monitoring of individual command can be turned on and off by clicking their associated switches.

 Individual commands can be added, changed, and removed via the Actions item on the Main windows' menu bar, this is described in more detail below.

+The Main window does not need to be open for Push2Run to process incoming triggers, in fact if the Main window is closed / minimized then processing will happen quicker as the status bar at the bottom of the Main window does not need to be updated to show progress.

 ### What is shown on the Main window